Active Video Games and Their Effect on Weight Loss and HgbA1c in Patients With Obesity and Type 2 Diabetes Mellitus

 Summary

 The purpose of this study is to assess the impact of active video gaming participation in otherwise sedentary patients with obesity and Type 2 diabetes mellitus.
-The study will assess improvement in weight and Hemoglobin A1c, as well as other complications related to obesity that is monitored in clinic.
+The study will assess changes in sedentary time, activity level and changes in weight and Hemoglobin A1c, as well as other complications related to obesity that is monitored in clinic.

 Eligibility